Last Updated on May 22, 2022.

 Why do you need a mixer for a Home Studio?

-There are a couple reasons why having a mixer might be more beneficial than having an Audio Interface, here are a couple of them:
+There are a couple of reasons why having a mixer might be more beneficial than having an Audio Interface, here is a couple of them:

 Latency; Mixers are designed to let you hear what is coming into it instantly, so you won’t have to deal with any latency issues.